cmanziel/ImageEditor/README.md

 - Fragment Shader: just outputs the color passed as an input by the vertex shader

 ## Some images from the development:
-Brush not yet implemented. the cursor draws the point at its coordinates relative to the window
+Brush not yet implemented. the cursor draws just the point at its coordinates relative to the window
 ![Just cursor](pictures/drawing.png)

 Using a square brush, its dimension is modified by key input:
 ![Square brush](pictures/drawing_0.png)

-Circular brush whose dimension depends on cursor's speed, default white background:
+Circular brush whose dimension depends on the cursor's speed, default white background:
 ![Circular brush, default background](pictures/edited_0.png)

-Drawing on an image previously drawn with this application:
+Drawing on an image previously generated with this application:
 ![Drawing on image](pictures/drawing_0_edited.png)